brandonleboeuf/trailBlazers/README.md

 ## Run Project

-To get project running locally, simply clone this project, cd into the root and type the below command into the terminal:
+To get the project running locally, simply clone this repo, cd into the root folder and type the below command into the terminal:

 ```sh
 npx serve